-A language delay is a communication disorder.
+A language delay is a type of communication disorder.
 Your child may have a language delay if they don’t meet the language developmental milestones for their age.
-Their language abilities may be developing at a slower rate than normal.
+Their language abilities may be developing at a slower rate than most children’s.
 They may have trouble expressing themselves or understanding others.
 Their delay may involve a combination of hearing, speech, and cognitive impairments.

 A language delay can be receptive, expressive, or a combination of both.
-A receptive language problem happens when your child has difficulty understanding language.
-An expressive language disorder happens when your child has difficulty expressing themselves.
+A receptive language deficit happens when your child has difficulty understanding language.
+An expressive language disorder happens when your child has difficulty communicating verbally.